jbannick/hellokata-java/src/modules/mod_libs/hellomodlibversioned1/Readme.md

 To deploy this library and apps:

-- You must have installed on the destination computer a Java JRE with a version that is at or later than the version of the JDK you used to build this app
+- You must have installed on the destination computer a Java JRE version 9 or later.

 1. Copy the lib.jar, app7.jar, app9.jar, run7.sh, and run9.sh files to the destination computer and directory
 2. At the command line, cd to that location